 DEAR BENNY: I lost my home to foreclosure in August 2011.
 I had a second mortgage on the home that was secured by a deed of trust for $99,000.
 This was a home equity line of credit (HELOC) that I used to pay off a pool loan, used for home improvements and later tapped each month to make the mortgage payment.

-WASHINGTON (AP) - The average U.S. rate on the 30-year fixed mortgage was mostly unchanged this week, as the cost of home-buying and refinancing stayed near record lows.
+WASHINGTON (AP) - The average U.S. rate on the 30-year fixed mortgage was little changed this week, staying slightly above its record low.
+Cheaper mortgages are helping drive a modest housing recovery.